 Yes, you can.
 The flavor will be pretty similar.
 Pumpkin pie spice is a good option if you don’t have all the individual spices and don’t want to invest in them at this time.
 You will need to add 3 tsp of pumpkin pie spice in place of all the other spices.

 can this pumpkin coffee cake be made ahead of time?

 Yes.
-Once cooled, tightly covered this cake will stay fresh for 2-3 days.
+Once cooled and tightly covered, this cake will stay fresh for 2-3 days.
 Personally, I would keep it in the fridge for maximum freshness.
 The baked cake can also be frozen for up to 3 months once it has cooled and been tightly covered.
-Thaw the cake on your counter top a few hours before serving.
+Thaw the cake on your countertop a few hours before serving.

 Pumpkin pie mix includes spices and sugar.
 Adding it in place of pumpkin puree will add more spice and sugar to your cake.
 Also, a higher sugar content will affect the texture of the cake.
 For best results and flavor, stick with pumpkin puree.

 Yes.
-If you don’t have brown sugar, a second best option is powdered sugar.
+If you don’t have brown sugar, the second-best option is powdered sugar.
 Granulated white sugar can also work, but would be my last choice.
 If you happen to have molasses, you could use white sugar and 1/2 tsp of molasses to get a brown sugar flavor.

 can you use sugar substitutes in the crumb topping?

 Yes.
-If you choose to use a sugar substitutes, use Splenda Brown Sugar Blend.
+If you choose to use a sugar substitute, use Splenda Brown Sugar Blend.

 - 1 (15.25 oz) Yellow cake mix

 - 2 tsp ground cinnamon